drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 ## Step 2 - Create the PostgreSQL Source

 ### Create Database and Table

+**NOTE: If you are using the VS Code Dev Container to go through the tutorial, or if you are following our instructions to use a Kubernetes hosted PostgreSQL database, you can skip this step**

 On your PostgreSQL server, create a `hello-world` database.

 Then, in the `hello-world` database create a table named `Message` and add some initial data using the following SQL script: